Quick Search: go

 • In restrictive national environments, engage with State representatives, which would not otherwise be possible in-country

 • Submitting information or contributing to a periodic review by Treaty Bodies could lead to reprisals by your government.
-Sadly, national authorities often target and retaliate against organisations and individuals who cooperate with the Treaty Bodies.
+Sadly, national authorities may target and retaliate against organisations and individuals who cooperate with the Treaty Bodies.
 There are a range of preventive and remedial measures that you can take including:

 • Request that your submission be kept confidential and not published on the OHCHR website